rcorbish/node-algos/README.md

 # Algos

 This provides a simple framework to use to implement basic algorithms.
 Node JS is single-threaded, we can build efficient software to compensate.
+The implementation of the examples is not optimal, but is meant to show the operation.
+In any case the performance gain from using an efficient algorithm is far superior to micro-optimizations.

 ## Usage